Omega-3-acid ethyl esters (By mouth)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, if you have liver disease, or if you have had an allergic reaction to fish or shellfish.
-Tell your doctor if you have a heart rhythm problem called atrial fibrillation or flutter.
+- Tell your doctor if you are pregnant or breastfeeding, if you have liver disease, an underactive thyroid, a heart rhythm problem, or an allergy to fish or shellfish.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.